 Probate is the legal process of proving a last will and testament, which means verifying that the will is legal and the deceased person’s intentions are carried out.
 Probate also occurs when there is no will and a probate court must decide how to distribute the assets of the deceased’s estate to their loved ones.

-For small estates, probate may only take a matter of weeks or months.
-But the probate process for larger estates can take years.
-Anyone with a valid claim to any assets in the estate may contest the will or file a petition with the probate court, which could drag the process out even longer.
+For small estates, probate may only take a matter of weeks or months (or they may even avoid a formal process entirely).
+But probate for larger estates can take years.
+Someone with a valid claim to any assets in the estate may contest the will or file a petition with the probate court, which could drag the process out even longer.

 Contrary to popular belief, wills don’t help you avoid probate.
 But the terms of your will guide probate, which can make the entire process, including any necessary visits to a probate court, easier for everyone involved.

-When a person dies, that person’s assets become part of his or her estate, unless those assets are co-owned by someone else, such as a spouse.
+When a person dies, that person’s assets become part of their estate, unless those assets are co-owned by someone else, such as a spouse.
 How those assets are distributed to the decedent’s loved ones is a major part of probate.

-If the decedent left a will, then it goes before a probate judge who determines its legality.
-The will directs probate, but its terms can be contested.
-If the decedent did not leave a will, he or she is considered to have died intestate, and the court will determine the rightful heirs of the decedent’s estate.
-This decision can also be contested.
+If the decedent left a will, then it may need to be probated to determine its legality.
+However, not all wills need to be probated.
+If the decedent did not leave a will, they're considered to have died intestate, and the court will determine the rightful heirs of the decedent’s estate.

 Read more about what the executor of an estate does.